beetbox/beets/docs/guides/tagger.rst

   because beets by default infers tags based on existing metadata.
 But this is not a hard and fast rule---there are a few ways to tag metadata-poor music:

-    * You can use the *E* option described below to search in MusicBrainz for a specific album or song.
+    * You can use the *E* or *I* options described below to search in MusicBrainz for a specific album or song.
     * The :doc:`Acoustid plugin </plugins/chroma>` extends the autotagger to
       use acoustic fingerprinting to find information for arbitrary audio.
       Install that plugin if you're willing to spend a little more CPU power